Cortlandd/Pythagoras-HS/README.md

 b = 12
 ```

-_A big thank you to the authors of Haskell Programming From First Principles, [Chris Allen](http://twitter.com/bitemyapp) & [Julie Moronuki](https://twitter.com/argumatronic).
+_A big thank you to the authors of Haskell Programming From First Principles, [Chris Allen](http://twitter.com/bitemyapp) &amp; [Julie Moronuki](https://twitter.com/argumatronic).
 And my good friend [Athan Clark](https://twitter.com/athan__).
 They have been tremendous factors in my learning Haskell.
 Also, a big shoutout to all the friends on twitter who assist and give feedback._